Marinated in a simple pickling agent, these Quick Japanese Pickled Cucumbers (Asazuke) are a refreshing side or

-The Japanese usually serve several kinds of the pickled dish along with white rice.
+The Japanese usually serve several kinds of pickled dishes along with white rice.
 Although Japanese restaurants or supermarkets here in the US don’t offer many varieties, there is a ton of selection in Japan.
 In fact, we have specialty stores that just sell various types of pickles!

 This dish usually contrasts in flavor, texture, and temperature to the main dish and we eat Hashi Yasume between rice and main dish, and between rice and other side dishes, alternatively.
 Hope you enjoy this homemade side dish.